varospaxo/spotilytics/README.md

   ```sh
    python Flask.py
    ```
-4. Once Spotilytics is running, select the zip file (for GUI) or provide the path to the zip file without quotes (for CLI).
+4. Once Spotilytics is running, enter the number of resuls required.
+5. Then, select the zip file (for GUI) or provide the path to the zip file without quotes (for CLI).
-5. The data will be extracted automatically and displayed as output.
+6. The data will be extracted automatically and displayed as output.

 ## Features of Spotilytics
 &#9679; Extracts Account Identity Data.<br>